= [1, 2, 3]

 import numpy as np

-The fundamental object in NumPy is the Array (or ndarray), which you can think of as a multidimensional version of a list.
+), which you can think of as a multidimensional version of a list.
 If we were representing two dimensional data — or a matrix — in plain old Python you would use a list of lists.

-data = [[1, 2, 3], [4, 5, 6], [7, 8, 9], [10, 11, 12]]
+= [[1, 2, 3], [4, 5, 6], [7, 8, 9], [10, 11, 12]] data

-Here data[i] represents each row:
+represents each row:

 [4, 5, 6]